approvals/ApprovalTests.Python/docs/how_to/create_custom_verify_methods.md

 And then just call `verify(YourVarifiableObject)`

-If verify is called with an instance of `Verifiable` it will to a callback, allowing you to do whatever is needed, for example:
+If verify is called with an instance of `Verifiable` it will do a callback, allowing you to do whatever is needed, for example:

 <!-- snippet: verifiable_object_example -->